daleao/sdv/Modules/Combat/README.md

 Chords have also an associated **Richness**, which measures how "interesting" it is.
 A higher richness is achieved by more complex chords (i.e., avoiding repeated gemstones).
 Some sufficiently rich chords can also exibit **magnetism**.

+In case it wasn't clear, **the order in which gemstones are placed in the ring does not matter.**

 #### Monad Chords

 A 1-note chord is called a **Monad**.
 A Monad is the simplest possible chord; it is made by simply repeating the same gemstone up to 4 times.
 Because it only contains Unisons, this chord offers no resonances and zero richness.
 As a result, it does not emit light, but achieves the highest single-stat total of any chord.
 The Ruby Monad is shown below: